lennylin1998/gritto-server/backend/api.md

 GoalController.createGoal(req, res)
 	•	Extracts userId from req.user.
-	•	Validates input fields (title, minHoursPerWeek, priority).
+	•	Validates input fields (title, hoursPerWeek, priority).
 	•	Fetches user’s available weekly hours.
-	•	Calculates total minHoursPerWeek from all active goals + the new goal.
+	•	Calculates total hoursPerWeek from all active goals + the new goal.
 	•	Rejects if total exceeds user capacity.
 	•	Creates goal in Firestore and returns the record.